 - MID-RANGE | Pike’s Waterfront Lodge has a great restaurant featuring Alaskan cuisine and has great waterfront views

 - BEST RATED | A Taste of Alaska Lodge is an excellent option, with a great location, delicious buffet breakfast, and great service.

 DAY 5 Alaska Itinerary: Spend this day Exploring Fairbanks

-My first stop of the day, and it is a quick self-visit and educational too, was the pipeline.
+My first stop on day 5 of my Alaska Road Trip, was a quick self-visit and educational too, was the pipeline.
 The trans-Alaska pipeline spans 800 miles to reach the refineries, crossing the Alaskan wilderness, mountain ranges, earthquake zones, and rivers – and in Fairbanks is a great place to see some of the 420 miles of the elevated pipeline.

 Here you can find information displays explaining more about one of the world’s engineering marvels and an example of a pig, the device used to clean and inspect inside the pipelines.
 Imagine that every hour, more than a million dollars of oil flows through these pipes!